LucioDerin/NeuralNetworkFromScratch/notes/notes.md

 - `test.py`: a small test of the forward pass of the implemented classes;
 - `testBackprop.py`: a small test of the backward pass of the implemented classes;
 - `GDtest.py`: a small test of the minimization process;
+- `GDtestDropout.py`: a small test of the minimization process with dropout;
+- `GDtestRegularized.py`:  a small test of the minimization process with $L_1$ and $L_2$ regularizations;
+- `testBinaryClassification.py`: a test for binary classification;
+- `regressionTest.py`: a test for a regression model;

 ## General Notes